kilinandrea/mock_mabs/README.md

 ## Key Objectives:

-Identify key factors influencing the binding capacity, selectivity, and purification efficiency of chromatography resins for mAb purification.
+Identify key factors influencing the binding capacity, and purification efficiency of chromatography resins for mAb purification.
 Design and conduct a series of experiments using a factorial design approach to systematically explore the effects of factors on resin performance.
-Analyze experimental data using statistical techniques such as Ordinary Least Squares regression (OLS) to describe the relationship between resin properties and process conditions (independent quantitative variables) and resin performance indicatorsa (one at a time, dependent variable).
+Analyze experimental data using statistical techniques such as Ordinary Least Squares regression (OLS) to describe the relationship between resin properties and process conditions (independent quantitative variables) and resin performance indicators (one at a time, dependent variable).
 Develop predictive models to estimate resin performance based on resin properties and process conditions.
 Optimize resin formulations and process parameters to maximize binding capacity, selectivity, and purification efficiency.